“Sometimes you will never know the value of a moment until it becomes a memory.” – Dr. Seuss

 The book can (and should) be basic and straightforward.
 Simply select a sturdy binder, photo album, or scrapbook and place 1 or 2 photos on each page, with a brief description underneath.
 Include details such as:

 - Close family and friends, including those from the senior’s childhood, if at all possible

 - Previous homes

 You could set up separate sections for each category, so it will be quicker to locate a particular photo when desired.
 For a more extensive or elaborate book, you can use the template found here , identifying which pages you want to include that’ll be most helpful for your senior loved one.

-For more creative Alzheimer’s resources and care tips, call Responsive Home Care, the leading provider of in home senior care in Fort Lauderdale and nearby areas, at (954) 486-6440.
+For more creative Alzheimer’s resources and care tips, call Responsive Home Care, the leading provider of elderly home care in Fort Lauderdale and nearby areas, at (954) 486-6440.
 We are also pleased to offer a no-cost in-home assessment to share more about how we can help with the particular challenges your senior loved one is facing.
-Our highly trained, compassionate dementia caregivers can:
+Our highly trained, compassionate dementia care team can:

 - Improve socialization

 - Offer creative approaches to manage difficult behaviors